Lectures on Bridgeland Stability: Applications and Examples

 \subsection{Stability of special objects}

 As in Section \ref{subsec:ExamplesCurves}, we can look at Bridgeland stability for Lazarsfeld-Mukai bundles on a surface.
 The setting is the following.
 Let $X$ be a smooth projective surface.
 Let $L$ be an ample integral divisor on $X$.
-We assume the following: $L^2\geq8$ and $L.C\geq2$, for all integral curves $C\subset X$.
-By Reider's Theorem \cite{Rei88:vector_bundle_linear_systems}, the divisor $L+K_X$ is globally generated.
+We assume the following: $L^2>8$ and $L.C>3$, for all integral curves $C\subset X$.
+By Reider's Theorem \cite{Rei88:vector_bundle_linear_systems}, the divisor $L+K_X$ is very ample.
 We define the \emph{Lazarsfeld-Mukai} vector bundle as the kernel of the evaluation map:

 We consider the ample divisor $H:=2L+K_X$ and $B:=\frac{K_X}{2}$, and consider the $(\alpha,\beta)$-plane with respect to $H$ and $B$.

 The following question would have interesting geometric applications: